No. 23 Virginia beats Notre Dame 66-57 in ACC opener

+“Weebles wobble, but they don’t fall down,” Bennett said after the No. 23 Cavaliers relinquished almost all of an 11-point second-half lead, then pulled away late for a 66-57 victory over the Fighting Irish on Wednesday night.

+“Our young guys don’t know what that is,” Bennett said of the old-time toy, “but we wobbled a couple times, but we didn’t fall down.”

-SOUTH BEND, Ind.
-(AP) — Kihei Clark had 19 points and five assists, and No. 23 Virginia continued its dominance over Notre Dame with a 66-57 victory Wednesday night.
+Kihei Clark had 19 points and five assists as No. 23 Virginia continued its string of dominance over Notre Dame.

-The Cavaliers (5-2, 1-0) improved to 12-0 in Atlantic Coast Conference openers under coach Tony Bennett and 10-0 in ACC regular-season matchups against the Fighting Irish.
+The Cavaliers (5-2, 1-0) improved to 12-0 in Atlantic Coast Conference openers under Bennett and 10-0 in ACC regular-season matchups against the Irish.

-Jay Huff scored 15 points for Virginia, and Sam Hauser added 13 points and 10 rebounds.
+Jay Huff scored 15 points for Virginia.
+Sam Hauser added 13 points and 10 rebounds.

 Notre Dame (3-5, 0-2) fell despite a career-high 28 points from Nate Laszewski.
 The junior forward hit 8 of 11 shots from the field with four 3-pointers to go with 8 of 10 at the line.